bearbob/bearbob.github.io/content/post/power_of_thanks/index.md

 +++

 When I was a kid, my grandfather used to tell me a story:
-> "Back when Ie was in elementary school, I passed by a garden on my way home.
+> "Back when I was in elementary school, I passed by a garden on my way home.
 > An old man was standing there, every day.
 > And every day I would greet him, without knowing that man.
 > One day the old man stopped me and said: "You know, dozens of school kids are passing by here every day.
 You are the only one who greets me, day after day.
 That is very nice of you."